What are the Purple Cat locations and drop-off times?

 Can I schedule more than one cat for the same clinic date?

 Yes!
 Simply select a second product to add to your cart.
 Please note that we need to have spays and neuters ordered as separate products to plan the timing of the clinic.

 How old does my cat need to be to be spayed/neutered?

-Kittens should be at least 8 weeks old.
+Kittens should be at least eight weeks old and two pounds.
+They need to be 12 weeks old to receive a rabies vaccine.
 Any cats scheduled for SPAY or NEUTER must be less than seven years old.
 BARN/FERAL does not have this requirement as it’s often hard to know their age.
 Please note that any cat over seven years old is considered a senior cat and should ideally have bloodwork done before any surgery to look for underlying diseases.
 We do not provide laboratory services at Purple Cat.

 How soon after giving birth can I get my cat spayed?

 We generally like to wait until the mom is six weeks after she had the kittens to spay.
 Female cats will still produce milk after being spayed.
 So this will not affect nursing kittens.
 Waiting this time allows the uterus to shrink making the surgery safer.